jpw/ai-goddess-namer/README.md

 # ai-tensorflow

-messing around with tensorflow
+Just me messing around with [TensorFlow 2](https://www.tensorflow.org/).

 Based on [How to Train Your Own Neural Network](https://lifehacker.com/we-trained-an-ai-to-generate-lifehacker-headlines-1826616918) by [Beth Skwarecki](https://kinja.com/bethskw).

 What a lovely article.
 Thanks Beth!

-## hello python, my old friend
+## Hello python, my old friend

+You will need to set up a virtualenv.

+I used python3 and did this:
+ - `python3 -m venv --system-site-packages env`
-`source env/bin/activate`
+ - `source env/bin/activate`

 then